Lesser known CLR GC Handles

 The garbage collector enables this pleasant memory manage experience by automatically freeing memory when it is no longer in use.
 The .NET garbage collector is a tracing garbage collector, so it accomplishes this by finding all the memory that is currently in use.
 It starts its search for live memory in the call stacks of thread and static variables.
 It traces through the object graph, marking every live object.
 Once it has traversed the entire object graph, anything object that has not be marked is not in use and its memory can be reclaimed.

 For cases that don't fit nicely into the stack and static variable scanning system, the GC provides an interface to create a "GC handle".
-A GC handle allows other parts of the .NET runtime and applications to explicitly extend the lifetime of a GC object, even if the object is not reachable from the normal locations the GC looks (call stacks and static variables).
+A GC handle allows other parts of the .NET runtime and applications to explicitly extend the lifetime of a GC object, even if the object is not reachable from the normal locations that the GC looks at (call stacks and static variables).

 This article describes the different types of GC handles implemented by CoreCLR's GC.